 ”The years in Spain where fantastic.
 I had reached my dream – to become a professional handball player.
 In those days we had five training sessions plus one game a week.
 I was grateful for the opportunity to get acquainted with that amazing region and its warm people.“

 The contract with HSG Nordhorn is for five years.
 Kent-Harry Andersson is Head Coach, and the team is loaded with Scandinavian players like Ola Lindgren, Peter Gentzel and Glenn Solberg.
 German player Holger Glandorf is a youngster in this team, as well as Maik Machulla (now Head Coach of SG Flensburg Handewitt).

 ”The years at HSG Nordhorn were very nice and familial, all players developed a really close relationship to one another.
 I am very thankful that Kent-Harry and Bernd Rigterink brought me there.
 Kent Harry later also offered me a job at SG Flensburg Handewitt.“

 In 2006 SG Flensburg Handewitt signs a 2-year-contract with Vranjes.
 These are supposed to be his last years abroad before moving back to Sweden.

 Vranjes contract is being extendend to one more season, but in December 2008 he is forced to end his career as a handball player due to injury.
-He continues as assistant coach the remaining part of the season.
+He continues as Assistant Coach the remaining part of the season.

 ”I was really proud to be offered the chance to play for a top club like the SG, I saw a real chance to reach great results.
-We were always really close, but unfortunalely we did not make it all the way to the top during my time there as a player.“
+We were always so close, but unfortunalely we did not make it all the way to the top during my time there as a player.“